gunnarjohnson/repos-viewer/README.md

 **It should handle and display some sort of “loading” state while fetching data.**
 > The `Repos` component displays a loading message while the `withGitHubData` HOC fetches the data.

-**It should handle errors if the username doesn’t return anything on GitHub**
+**It should handle errors if the username doesn’t return anything on GitHub.**
 > The `Repos` component displays an error message if the `withGitHubData` HOC is unable to fetch the data.
 Additionally, the error is written to the console.

 **The list of repositories should include details such as the repository’s name, description, and the languages it uses.**